 This course focuses on the effective communication of data analysis and its insights and implications.
 Students will learn the principles and techniques for information visualization and representation as well as verbal and written communication.
 Students will develop proficiency in several of the latest tools for visualization.
 Students will use real-world business scenarios to gain experience designing and building data visualization and communication.
 Best practices will be highlighted and students will receive tailored individual coaching and feedback sessions to accelerate skill improvement.

-This course will investigate the ethical and legal boundaries of data and the data privacy questions that emerge from developing, storing, analyzing and using data.
-Issues including intellectual property, data ownership, storage security and safeguards as well as the human impact of using data will be investigated.
-Case studies and scenario explorations in a range of industries from consumer products and retail to government and social justice will be used to illustrate and apply the issues, preparing students to manage these often grey issues during their career.
-The latest approaches, processes and frameworks for mitigating and managing data concerns and risks will be introduced.
+This course introduces students to the current and emerging topics and considerations addressing the issue of data governance, usage and security; furthermore, this course also investigates the ethical and legal right and responsibilities of data analysts, and delves into questions that emerge from developing, storing, analyzing and using data.
+Issues including intellectual property, data ownership, storage security and safeguards as well as the human impact of using data are investigated; case studies and scenario explorations in a range of industries from consumer products and retail to government and social justice are used to illustrate and apply the concepts discussed in class, with the goal of preparing students to manage these often grey issues during their career.

 Digital marketing including social media and web-based advertising have fundamentally transformed how goods and services are marketed and sold today.
 The strategic aspects, performance metrics and business value of social media and digital marketing analytics will be explored.
 Each student will develop a capstone project that will include collecting, analyzing and developing insights from social media and/or digital marketing data in an industry and business of interest to them.
 Faculty will work to pair students with partner companies to supply data and business challenges to use as the foundation of the capstone project.
 Students will be required to deliver their analysis and communicate their results to their partner company sponsor as well as their faculty and peers.